veraison/community/GOVERNANCE.md

 ## Sub-Project Release Managers

 Sub-project release managers are granted a set of permissions which enable them to perform a set of release operations for the project or sub project.
 The release managers MUST coordinate with the project or sub project MAINTAINERS as per the COMMUNITY and GOVERNANCE guidelines to provide a release as per the projects release criteria.
-The following MAY be the set of operations that the release managers MAY perform.
+Operations that the release managers are likely to perform include:

 1. Publish artifacts which include binaries, libraries, containers, release notes, or other artifacts as per project requirements.
 2. Configure CI/CD workflows and update repositories so as to facilitate the release of the project which ‘MAY’ produce the artifacts mentioned above.